Robert H. Tamarin

 His research interest focuses on evolutionary genetics.
 He has also developed radioisotope, electrophoretic and DNA fingerprinting techniques for use in the study of small mammal.

 Life and career

-He obtained a Bachelor of science degree from the City University of New York, Master of science (M.S.) degree from Brooklyn College and a doctorate degree (Ph.
+Tamarin obtained a Bachelor of Science degree from the City University of New York, Master of Science (M.S.) degree from Brooklyn College and a doctorate degree (Ph.
 D) from Indiana University.